hellohaptik/docs_haptik/docs/whatsapp/sending-notifications.md

 Call To Action buttons are further divided into two types:-
 - Call Phone number
 - Visit Website

+> Known limitations:
+- Max two buttons i.e. one of each type (Call Phone Number or Visit Website)
+- Text of Each button can be no more than 20 characters

 _Steps to add Call To Action buttons:_
 - In the `Buttons` section, click the dropdown which by default is set to `None` and choose `Call To Action`.